BTunney92/pands-project2021/README.md

         To dislay the dataset variables, I plotted four histograms showing the Sepal Length, Sepal Width, Petal Length & Petal Width -  separated by species.

         To represent the relationship between the sepal and petal variables, I plotted two scatter plots - separated by species.

+        I used the pairplot function to display all variables along with the relationship between pairs of variables.
+An advantage of this is it allows you to more easily identify trends in the data as the output is on one figure.